polydice/brakeman-linter-action/.github/PULL_REQUEST_TEMPLATE.md

 ## Why should this be added

-Explain value.
+Explain the value of the change.

 ## Checklist

-- [ ] My code follows the style guidelines of this project
 - [ ] Actions are passing